Episode 306 - Church Union

 An entirely unacceptable situation for the Orthodox, who believed that they had preserved Christianity in its true form.

-On top of which, of course, the Latins and the papacy were hated by many Romans for the past century of abuse, conquest, and humiliation.
+On top of which, of course, the Latins and the Papacy were hated by many Romans for the past century of abuse, conquest, and humiliation.

 The Pope arranged for a general council of the Church to be held at Lyon in 1274.